-This article looks at how to debug a containerized Django App in Visual Studio Code (VS Code).
+This tutorial looks at how to debug a containerized Django App in Visual Studio Code (VS Code).

 Contents